tobias-weiss-ai-xr/opendesk-edu/docs/getting-started.md

 #### Mail clients

-To connect with mail clients like [Thunderbird](https://www.thunderbird.net/), the following ports need public exposure:
+To connect with mail clients like [Thunderbird](https://www.thunderbird.net/), the following ports need to be publicly exposed:

 | Component          | Description             |  Port | Type |
 | ------------------ | ----------------------- | ----: | ---: |